gabholanda/BlingAPI/README.md

 To run it properly just type in:

-npm i install
+<p>npm i install</p>

-After that create a file named '.env' and follow the '.env.example' file instructions.
+<p>After that create a file named '.env' and follow the '.env.example' file instructions</p>

-then type 'npm start' to run the project.
-You can test it through Postman or similar
+<p>then type 'npm start' to run the project.
+You can test it through Postman or similar</p>